 SECREDAS (Product Security for Cross Domain Reliable Dependable Automated Systems) is an European funding project with the aim to increase security, safety and privacy across the application domains road, rail and health.
 The purpose is to enhance the consumers' trust in connected and automated transportation and medical industries.
 For this, 70 partners from 16 countries - well balanced in research, industry and public sectors - collaborate to maximize the available expertise and generate application-specific solutions based on common technology elements.

-The SECREDAS project started in May 2018 and will end in April 2021.
+The SECREDAS project started in May 2018 and ended in October 2021.
 It has received funding within the Electronic Components and System for European Leadership Joint Undertaking (ECSEL JU) in collaboration with the European Union's H2020 Framework Program (H2020 / 2014 - 2020) and National Authorities, under grant agreement n° 783119.

 STACKFORCE is very proud to be a partner of the SECREDAS project since January 2019.
 We bring in and extend our long-term experience in developing innovative embedded software and network solutions to help taking the next step towards secure automated systems.

 The SECREDAS project is structured in eleven work packages, which build upon each others achievements.
-STACKFORCE's contribution has a main focus on WP 3 - Common Technology Elements, whereas there are participations in other work packages as well due to the connection of requirements and synchronizations.
+STACKFORCE's contribution has a main focus on WP 3 - Common Technology Elements, whereas there are participations in work packages 5 and 9 as well, due to the connection of requirements and synchronizations.